New wave music: 1970s: Origins and breakthrough

-As early as 1973, critics including Nick Kent and Dave Marsh were using the term "new wave" to classify New York–based groups such as the Velvet Underground and New York Dolls.
-In the US, many of the first new wave groups were found in the early New York punk scene, with acts such as Milk 'N' Cookies, the Shirts, Mumps, Talking Heads, Mink DeVille, and Blondie who drew influences from glam, art rock, and power pop and were primarily associated with the CBGB scene.
-Alongside Devo and Pere Ubu who emerged out of the early Ohio punk scene, followed by Ultravox in London.
+As early as 1973, critics including Nick Kent and Dave Marsh were using the term "new wave" to classify New York proto-punk groups such as the Velvet Underground and New York Dolls.
+In the US, many of the first new wave groups were found in the early New York punk scene.
+Acts such as Milk 'N' Cookies, the Shirts, Mumps, Talking Heads, Mink DeVille, and Blondie drew influences from glam, art rock, and power pop and were primarily associated with the CBGB scene, alongside Devo and Pere Ubu, who emerged out of the early Ohio punk scene, and Ultravox in London.
 Some influential bands, such as New York's Suicide and Boston's the Modern Lovers debuted even earlier, with drummer David Robinson later joining early new wave band the Cars.
 CBGB owner Hilly Kristal, referring to the first show by Television at his club in March 1974, said; "I think of that as the beginning of new wave".
-Many musicians who would have originally been classified as punk were also described as new wave, with the label used interchangeably with punk bands before it denoted a specific sound.
-A 1977 Phonogram Records compilation album of the same name (New Wave) includes American punk rock bands such as the Dead Boys and Ramones alongside Talking Heads and the Runaways.